dataPulverizer/KernelMatrixBenchmark/README.md

 The [above chart](https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/charts/charts.r) shows the performance benchmark time taken in seconds (log scale) against the number of items (`n` as above) for nine kernels all executed on Chapel, D, and Julia for IEEE mathematics calculations.
 The chart below shows a repeated benchmark as above when using the fast math calculations in each language.
 <img src="https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/charts/fmbenchplot.svg" width="800">

-In the IEEE mathematics case, Julia performs better than D and Chapel in all kernels, and in cases where fast math is used, the performance of Julia falls behind Chapel and D in all but the power benchmark.
+In the IEEE mathematics case, Julia performs better than D and Chapel in all kernels, and in cases where fast math is used, the performance of Julia falls behind Chapel and D in all but the power kernel benchmark.
 Both Chapel and D show very similar performance in all the performance benchmarks.

-It is worth noting that the effect of using fast math violates IEEE standards, it breaks NaNs and infinity, and also violates associativity law due to rounding off errors.
+It is worth noting that the effect of using fast math violates IEEE standards, it breaks NaNs and infinity, and also violates associativity law due to rounding errors.
 In most real world applications IEEE standard rather than fast math would be used.
-In addition the mathematics functions used in D were pulled from C's math module made available in the D compiler in its `core.stdc.math` module.
+In addition the mathematics functions used in D were pulled from C's math module made available in the D compiler in its [`core.stdc.math`](https://dlang.org/library/core/stdc/math.html) module.
 This was done because the mathematical functions in D's standard library [`std.math`](https://dlang.org/phobos/std_math.html) can be slow.
 The math functions used are given [here](https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/d/math.d).
-By way of comparison consider the [mathdemo.d](https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/d/mathdemo.d) script comparing the imported C `log` function D's log function from `std.math`:
+By way of comparison consider the [mathdemo.d](https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/d/mathdemo.d) script comparing the imported C `log` function D's `log` function from `std.math`:

 ```bash
 $ ldc2 -O --boundscheck=off  --mcpu=native mathdemo.d && ./mathdemo